 Adopting a flat prior distribution for the moduli offsets leaves us with a $\chi^2$ minimization problem.
 We are interested in a set of moduli offsets that minimizes $\chi^2_{tot}=\sum_{n=1}^N \chi_n^2$.

-To sample the posterior distribution, $\Pc(\Theta|\mathcal{D})$, we use the Python package {\it emcee} \citep{2013PASP..125..306F}, that implements Markov Chain Monte Carlo (MCMC) simulations to explore the parameter space.
+To sample the posterior distribution, $\Pc(\Theta|\mathcal{D})$, we use the Python package {\it emcee} \citep{2013PASP..125..306F}, which implements Markov chain Monte Carlo (MCMC) simulations to explore the parameter space.
 Starting from our likelihood function, we generate 128 chains each with the length of 10,000.
-We remove the first 1,000 steps which is conservatively chosen to ensure that the remaining steps adhere to Markov chain statistics.
+We remove the first 1,000 steps which are conservatively chosen to ensure that the remaining steps adhere to Markov chain statistics.
 Figure~\ref{fig:mcmc_tf} illustrates the corner plots for the resulting posterior distribution of $\Delta \mu_{s}$.
-The top-most panel of each column shows the one dimensional distribution of the corresponding sampled parameter, overlaid with the median values (red solid line) and the lower/upper bounds corresponding to 16/84 percentiles (black dashed line).
-Horizontal and vertical red lines in the 2-dimensional distributions exhibit the location of the median values that are adopted as the optimum moduli offsets of the corresponding catalogs with respect to ``cf4".
+The topmost panel of each column shows the one-dimensional distribution of the corresponding sampled parameter, overlaid with the median values (red solid line) and the lower/upper bounds corresponding to 16/84 percentiles (black dashed line).
+Horizontal and vertical red lines in the two-dimensional distributions exhibit the location of the median values that are adopted as the optimum moduli offsets of the corresponding catalogs with respect to cf4.

-The variance for a given sub-sample that is recorded in Fig.~\ref{fig:mcmc_tf} depends on both the uncertainties in individual measurements and the number of intersections with other sub-samples.
-The individual uncertainties between the alternate TF sub-samples are only modestly different, so it is the numbers of intersections that dominate.
+The variance for a given subsample that is recorded in Fig.~\ref{fig:mcmc_tf} depends on both the uncertainties in individual measurements and the number of intersections with other subsamples.
+The individual uncertainties between the alternate TF subsamples are only modestly different, so it is the numbers of intersections that dominate.